 Smart City Traffic Reduction is Only One Part of the Solution

 Like all climate initiatives, IoT-enabled traffic reduction is only one tool in the global fight against climate change.
 It will take a coordinated effort from governments, private companies, and individuals around the world to take the global climate crisis seriously and back the implementation of effective solutions.

 Aeris believes in the power of IoT for good, and we are committed to providing the connectivity infrastructure to support the lowering of carbon emissions the world over.
-Our newly-expanded Aeris Fusion IoT Network comes with more functionality and security than ever before, with future-proven technologies that provide developers with the tools to actualize their biggest IoT ideas through dynamic, scalable, always-on connectivity options.
+Our newly-expanded Aeris Intelligent IoT Network comes with more functionality and security than ever before, with future-proven technologies that provide developers with the tools to actualize their biggest IoT ideas through dynamic, scalable, always-on connectivity options.

 To learn more about the Aeris Intelligent IoT Network and how it can help you in your next big idea, contact Aeris today.